almadhoob/reboot-student-profile/README.md

 # Reboot Student Profile

 This project is a Single Page Application (SPA) designed for managing student profiles, including authentication and displaying user achievements.
-The application interacts with the Reboot Coding Institute's GraphQL API to retrieve and display student information.
+The application interacts with the Reboot Coding Institute's GraphQL API (compliant with the 01 Edu system) to retrieve and display student information.

 ## Project Structure